belle2/basf2/analysis/doc/Variables.rst

 How to use my variable at grid?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  * Prepare the envitonment with `b2analysis-create` tool.
+  * Prepare the environment with `b2analysis-create` tool.

 >>> b2analysis-create myanalysis <current central release, e.g. release-04-00-00>
 >>> cd myanalysis